-The purpose of the Greater Metro Training Region (GMTR) Governance Committee is to coordinate and facilitate law enforcement training on behalf of peace officers that serve Clear Creek, Gilpin, Broomfield, Adams, Jefferson, Denver, Arapahoe, Elbert and Lincoln counties.
+The purpose of the Greater Metro Training Region (GMTR) Governance Committee is to coordinate and facilitate law enforcement training on behalf of peace officers that serve Adams, Arapahoe, Broomfield, Clear Creek, Denver, Elbert, Gilpin, Jefferson and Lincoln counties.

-The Greater Metro Training Region Governing Committee (GMR) consists of nine committee members of law enforcement organizations within the Greater Metro Training Region.
-The Governing Committee is responsible for establishing the budget and preparing the grant application that is submitted on an annual basis each March.
+The Greater Metro Training Region Governance Committee consists of nine committee members from law enforcement organizations within the Greater Metro Training Region.
+The Governance Committee is responsible for establishing the budget and preparing the grant application that is submitted on an annual basis each March.

-The Governing Committee will disseminate grant funds to law enforcement agencies within Greater Metro Region in accordance with grant rules and specifications and GMR’s procedures.
+The Governance Committee disseminates grant funding to law enforcement agencies within Greater Metro Training Region in accordance with grant guidelines and GMTR’s procedures.

-The Governing Committee Distributes POST Grant Funds in a Number of Ways to Support Training Within the Region:
+The Governance Committee Distributes POST Grant Funds in a Number of Ways to Support Training Within the Region:

 - Provide high demand training at no charge.